SytossResearch/DescriptorBasedNormalization/doc/Some examples of the normalization results.md

   <img src="/doc/images/normalization_results/day_night/overlap_inverse_BRISK.jpg" width="400"/>
 <p>

-Descriptors ORB1000, KAZE, AKAZE has failed normalization results.
+Descriptors ORB1000, KAZE, AKAZE have failed normalization results.

+### All results of normalization for the SYTOSS_NURE_pngPairs100 dataset are here.
+### All results of normalization for the Day_Night_pngPairs3 dataset are here.